sguessou/four-clojure/README.md

-# 4clojure Katas

-## My solutions for the Clojure problems.
+# Clojure Katas: My solutions to the Clojure problems listed in the 4clojure site.

-For more information go the [4clojure](http://www.4clojure.com/) site.
+## For more information go the [4clojure](http://www.4clojure.com/) site.